kedar-bhatt-au49/favorite-movies-app/README.md

-# Favorite Movies & TV Shows
+# Medianalytiq

-A full-stack web application for managing your favorite movies and TV shows collection.
+**Medianalytiq** - Advanced media analytics and management platform for movies and TV shows.
 Built with React, TypeScript, Node.js, Express, Prisma, and MySQL.

+## 🎬 About Medianalytiq

+Medianalytiq is a comprehensive media management platform that helps you organize, analyze, and track your movie and TV show collection with advanced analytics capabilities.

 ## 🚀 Features